dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     - Subscription - **Choose the subscription you used for your Azure IoT Hub**
     - Resource group - Choose "**Use existing**" and select the ***&lt;name&gt;group*** we created when provising the Azure IoT Hub.
     - Select source - "**Blank database**"
+    - Want to use SQL elastic pool? - "**Not Now**" (this option was made available after the screen show below was captured).
+Just make sure to not enable it if the option is visible for you.
     - Collation - Leave it at the default "**SQL_Latin1_General_CP1_CI_AS**"

     ![New SQL Database Properties](images/10020-NewSqlDbProperties.png)